rbrown78137/new_f1tenth_simulator/README.md

 # F1Tenth Gazebo Simulator

-A Gazebo-based simulation created for the F1Tenth Platform focused on perception-based autonomous driving.
+A Gazebo-based simulation created for the F1Tenth Platform focused on camera-based autonomous driving.

 ## Installation